auntie4life/KellyPublicStuff/README.md

 # KellyPublicStuff

-This repository contains a selection of my personal scripts and small utilities that I’ve decided to share publicly.
+This repository contains a collection of my personal scripts and small utilities that I’ve chosen to share publicly.
-They’re here so others can reference, learn from, or adapt ideas for their own use.
+They’re here for others to view, learn from, or adapt ideas from — not for collaboration or modification.

+All content is provided as-is.
-All files are made available as-is — please do not submit edits or pull requests.
-If you’d like to use any of the code, feel free to copy it directly or fork your own version.
+Please **do not submit edits or pull requests**.
+If something here is useful to you, feel free to copy or fork it.

 ---

 ### 📂 Contents
-Scripts may include:
+This repo may include:
-- PowerShell utilities for system administration
+- PowerShell (`.ps1`) scripts for system administration and automation
-- Python snippets and examples
+- Windows batch (`.bat`) files for quick tasks and deployment helpers
+- VBScript (`.vbs`) utilities for legacy automation and compatibility
-- General-purpose tools or templates
+- General templates or text reference files

 ---

 ### 📘 About
 Created and maintained by **Kelly Haggett**
-Shared for open access and transparency — not for collaboration or modification.
+Shared for open access, transparency, and reference use — not for direct collaboration or code contributions.